 * Candida, a fungal infection that can cause thrush (a white film in your mouth) or infections in your throat or vagina

-AIDS-related diseases also includes serious weight loss, brain tumors, and other health problems.
+AIDS-related diseases also includes serious weight loss, brain tumours, and other health problems.
 Without treatment, these opportunistic infections can kill you.

 AIDS is different in every infected person.
 Some people die a few months after getting infected, while others live fairly normal lives for many years, even after they "officially" have AIDS.
 A few HIV-positive people stay healthy for many years even without taking antiretroviral medications (ARVs).